Obtaining and Wrangling the Data

 1 | https://web.archive.org/web/20171228192703/htt... | WASHINGTON — Rod Jay Rosenstein, Deputy Attorn... | BREAKING: Trump fires Deputy Attorney General ... | 1.45e+09 | fake |

-Exploring this dataframe reveals some issues we’d like to address before we keep going with the analysis.
+Exploring this data frame reveals some issues we’d like to address before we begin the analysis.
 For example:

 Some articles couldn’t be downloaded.
 When this happened, the